 You should be tracking your inbound calls as part of your marketing strategy.

 But we get it.
-It’s not like we don’t have a dog in this fight, and we’re not claiming to be the most unbiased of sources when it comes to the importance of tracking phone calls; however, our first hand experience, the experience of our customers, and multiple other studies are echoing the same thing when it comes to the necessity of inbound phone call tracking.
+It’s not like we don’t have a dog in this fight, and we’re not claiming to be the most unbiased of sources when it comes to the importance of tracking phone calls; however, our first hand experience, the experience of our customers, and multiple other studies are echoing the same thing when it comes to the necessity benefits of inbound phone call tracking.

 If the increase in inbound call volume isn’t enough to sway you, we’ve put together 3 more reasons you should be implementing call tracking into your overall marketing strategy.